Existential Therapy: The Existential Approach And How It Helps Mental Health

 What are the key concepts of existential therapy?

-Existential and humanistic types of therapy tend to focus on the potential of each person.
+Existential and humanistic types of therapy, such as existential psychotherapy, tend to focus on each person’s potential.
 There are generally six key concepts of existential therapy, which can include:

 How effective is existential therapy?